Bethany LeBlanc, LCSW, PMH-C

 The Vibe:

 My style is warm, conversational, and naturally curious, so therapy with me feels approachable and comfortable.
 I enjoy bringing humor, honesty, and (occasional) spicy feminist rants into sessions- sometimes showing up barefoot or with an iced latte, no matter the season.
-Many clients tell me they love attending our sessions surrounded by plants while sipping a warm cup of lavender-chamomile tea.
-I also like to support growth between sessions by offering journaling prompts, book recommendations, or reflective practices- so that what you learn leaves with you.
+Clients often tell me they love attending our sessions surrounded by plants while sipping a warm cup of lavender-chamomile tea.

 The Nitty-Gritty Clinical Stuff:

 As an eclectic therapist, I’m not married to any single modality.
-I blend approaches from CBT, IPT, solution-focused therapy, strengths-based therapy, narrative work, and somatic/bottom-up practices to meet each client’s unique needs.
-I strive to balance cognitive (thinking) and body-based work, integrating nervous system regulation and body awareness into talk therapy sessions.
+I blend approaches from narrative therapy, CBT, IPT, solution-focused & strengths-based therapy, and somatic/bottom-up practices to meet each client’s unique needs.
 I firmly believe that people don’t exist in a vacuum- so I help folks make changes within their reach while acknowledging the intersectional barriers that shape their lives.

 What to Expect: